wikiepeidia/Group-project-AI-ML/DOCUMENTS/backend/API_STATUS_AND_SETUP.md

 2. Go to `http://localhost:5000/test`.
 3. **Test Google:** Drag a Google Node, enter a real Sheet ID, and run.
 4. **Test Make:** Drag a Make Node, paste your Webhook URL, and run.
+5. **Test Slack:** Drag a Slack Node, paste your Slack Webhook URL, and run.